Aunsiels/pyformlang/doc/installation.rst

 Stable release
 --------------

-To install pyformlang, run this command in your terminal:
+To install Pyformlang, run this command in your terminal:

 .. code-block:: console